wp-plugins/share-subscribe-contact-aio-widget/readme.txt

 1. Upload the downloaded zip file on the 'Add New' plugins screen (see the 'Upload' tab) in your WordPress admin area and activate.

 == Frequently Asked Questions ==

+= Why use Profitquery? =
+Profitquery is fast-growing intelligence system for boost any website.
+For now we have over 20 smart tools some of them are unique.
+And this is just the beginning.
+Our team make the complex simple.
+Make pro version similar tools - free.
+And it's all thanks unprecedented use of the Latest Technology.
+Vector graphics, 2D & 3D animation, more than you can imagine for your website for free right now.

 = Is plugin by Profitquery free? =